emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 9 Druid__

 * __General Abilities:__
   * __Ascend:__ Once per day, you may enter the ascended state.
-While ascended you immediately gain 5 action points. he ascended state lasts for 3 turns or five minutes.
+While ascended you immediately gain 5 action points.
+The ascended state lasts for 3 turns or five minutes.
 When you fall out of the ascended state, you are fatigued.
 Immediately take 4d10 damage, and have disadvantage in all things until you are able to sleep.
 If you are killed in the ascended state, you cannot be resurrected.

 __Level 10 Druid__